 Governance Health: Quality Metrics

-Governance quality is measurable.
-Six indicators signal whether the Data Trust Infrastructure is operating.
+Data operations discipline is measurable.
+Six indicators signal whether the daily discipline is operating.

 - Definition coverage: Percentage of reported KPIs with a documented definition and named owner.
 Any metric without both is ungoverned — and will be calculated differently by different users within the next reporting cycle.